swfans/pngpal2raw/README.md

 The `V=1` variable makes `make` print each command it executes, which makes diagnosing issues easier.

-On success, you will hasve the executable.
+On success, you will have the executable.

 Finally, you can copy the files to some installation folder, ie. `pkg`: